Tineodidae: Systematics and taxonomy

-The relationships of this group are disputed, and they were in fact not even considered a possibly monophyletic lineage for long.
-Initially, these moths were believed to be unusual Pyralidae (snout moths) or Pterophoroidea (plume moths).
-Only in the late 19th century was their distinctness realized, yet they were not considered as a monophyletic group.
-Rather, the more unusual forms were treated as a distinct family Oxychirotidae.
-This was subsequently merged into the Tineodidae - which was originally established for the more conventional-looking false plume moths - when it became clear that the two groups are very close relatives.
+The relationships of this group are disputed, and for a long time these moths were not recognised to share a lineage, being treated as unusual Pyralidae (snout moths) or Pterophoroidea (plume moths).
+Only in the late 19th century was their distinctness realized, although they were not yet considered to be a monophyletic group.
+Rather, the more unusual forms were treated as a distinct family Oxychirotidae which was subsequently merged into the Tineodidae - a family originally established for the more conventional-looking false plume moths - when it became clear that the two groups are very close relatives.